LiskArchive/lisk-legacy-docs/build-blockchain-app.md

 The set of blockchain rules is already implemented by Lisk modules and libraries.
 By reusing them and implementing the well-designed [Lisk SDK Framework](../lisk-sdk/introduction.md), it's easy to compose new case-specific applications.

-For more information on blockchain use cases visit Blockchain Business in [Lisk Academy](https://lisk.io/academy/blockchain-business/blockchain-in-business).
+For more information on blockchain use cases, visit Blockchain Business in the [Lisk Academy](https://lisk.io/academy/blockchain-business/blockchain-in-business).

 ## What is the Lisk SDK?